Certora/Documentation/docs/prover/checking/sanity.md

  * With `--rule_sanity none` or without passing `--rule_sanity`, no sanity checks are performed.
- * With `--rule_sanity basic` or just `--rule_sanity` without a mode, the reachability check and the trivial invariant check are performed.
+ * With `--rule_sanity basic` or just `--rule_sanity` without a mode, the vacuity check and the trivial invariant check are performed.
  * With `--rule_sanity advanced`, all the sanity checks will be performed for all invariants and rules.